asimyildiz/flyem/README.md

 Spring Boot's fat JAR which includes all the layers is extracted to divide external and internal dependencies.\
 It has 3 layers.
 All the application resources fit into two layers.\
 If the application dependencies do not change, the first layer (from BOOT-INF/lib) need not change, so the build is faster and the startup of the container at runtime if also faster, as long as the base layers are already cached.\
-In order to build the docker file, you need to provide the current application version to docker build command which will be automated with CI/CD pipeline integration later on:
-- DOCKER_BUILDKIT=1 docker build -t com/flyem . --build-arg APPLICATION_VERSION=service-0.0.4-SNAPSHOT
-- docker run -p 8080:8080 -p 9090:9090 com/flyem --name flyem

 Project's docker image is pushed to dockerhub.
 Kubernetes will pull the image from inside its Kubelets (nodes) via dockerhub.\
 In order to push the image to docker hub, we need to create a dockerhub account.\
 After creating the dockerhub account, we need to create a new repository there.
 Our repository is asimyildiz/flyem for this project.\
-Then we need to login to dockerhub from a terminal with our username by entering our password:
+Then we need to login to dockerhub from a terminal with our username by entering our password before we push our images:
 - docker login -u ${username}

-We need to tag our current image and then push it to dockerhub:
-- docker tag com/flyem:[latest|0.0.4-SNAPSHOT] asimyildiz/flyem
-- docker push asimyildiz/flyem:[latest|0.0.4-SNAPSHOT]

 # orchestration
 Kubernetes is being used for orchestration.\